Project ArchitectJosé Javier Gallardo Ortega

 Structural EngineeringGuillermo Chóliz

 Technical SupervisionGabriel Fraj

 Construction CompanyMariano López Navarro

-From the architect.
+Text description provided by the architects.
 The task involved the creation of a cultural space for three types of activities: The leisure center for children up to 14 years, the center for cultural activities, and the multipurpose space.

 The urban space where the cultural center was to be located was a small lot in Plaza Miguel Aso, which according to the urban plan of the city, only allowed construction on the ground floor, with height up to the roof slab level, not exceeding the height of the ground floors of the surrounding buildings.

 In order to complete the required program, the preceding circumstances forced us to consider the construction of a basement level to double the area of the building, and necessarily so, since the execution of a semi-basement involved reducing the headroom above ground.

 The children’s activities should be located on the ground floor, but the structural metal edges to span 16m and the height limitations under ground level (<4m), due to the fire protection regulations, prevented the execution of the multipurpose space on the basement level.

 In this vein, the location of children and cultural uses on the basement level seems appropriate.
 The floor on the ground level is reserved for the common needs and the location of the multipurpose space.
 The layout seeks maximum use of the available area.